SA9102/FCC-JavaScript-Calculator/README.md

 Date of completion: 25th February 2023.

+## Update Log

+### 05/03/2023

+Fixed a bug where typing a decimal between 0 and 1 as not the first operand will overwrite the entire calculation to just that decimal.

+For example, if you type in "78 + 0", and then add a decimal point, the expected result would be "78 + 0.", but instead the calculation would just display 0.
+This has been fixed.

+### 25/02/2023

+Repository created and code pushed.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).